Skip to the content.

 Step-by-Step Setup

 2. Pick a Voice: In the new Settings / Generated tab choose the nationality and accent that works best for the airline, over 100 to choose from.
 Remember the ‘Test Voice’ uses your free credits, but you can select an existing announcement and try it out first.
-The generation uses the last one selected.
+The generation uses the last one selected or use the ‘Insert Voice’ to put in a hint on what you want to use for this announcement.

 3. Set Up Flight: File a SimBrief plan or set a callsign in MSFS with XYZ 123 as your flight id

-4. Automatic Generation: The new announcements will be generated and play with your flight info, automatically saving .ogg sound files as it goes
+4. Automatic Generation: The new announcements will be generated and play with your flight info, automatically saving .ogg sound files as it goes, filling placeholders with real data.

-5. Add Music: You’ll still need your own BoardingMusic.ogg - go hunt for some disco or something classy to use! 🕺
+5. Add Music: You’ll still need your own BoardingMusic.ogg - go hunt for some disco or something classy to use! đŸ•ș

 6. Customize Your Airline: